Living Waters Fellowship

 — John 3:16 NIV

 Unjustly condemned for blasphemy and sedition, Jesus was crucified, suffered the depths of human pain and gave his life for the sins of the world.
-God raised Jesus from the dead, vindicated his sinless life, broke the power of sin and evil, and delivered us from death to life eternal.

 For the law was given through Moses; grace and truth came through Jesus Christ.